cosmos/governance/submitting.md

 You can see whether or not your transaction was successful with Hubble:
 ![Verify tx with Hubble](https://github.com/gavinly/CosmosCommunitySpend/blob/master/verify%20tx.png?raw=true)

+### Troublshooting a failed transaction
 There are a number of reasons why a transaction may fail.
+1. Running out of gas
+The more data there is in a transaction, the more gas it will need to be processed.
+If you don't specify enough gas, the transaction will fail.
+2. Incorrect denomination
+You may have specified an amount in 'utom' or 'atom' instead of 'uatom', causing the transaction to fail.

-If you encounter a problem, try to troubleshoot it first, and then ask for help on All in Bits' Cosmos forum: [https://forum.cosmos.network/c/governance](https://forum.cosmos.network/c/governance)
+If you encounter a problem, try to troubleshoot it first, and then ask for help on All in Bits' Cosmos forum: [https://forum.cosmos.network/c/governance](https://forum.cosmos.network/c/governance).
+We can learn from failed attempts and use them to improve upon this guide.